Student Quality Review participants

 Where to start?

-If you are interested in participating in a Quality Review Visit, we would encourage you to first watch the “Student Engagement in DCU Quality Review Process” video, which is available at from the Quality Promotion Office to give you a sense of the Student representative role.
-It has been designed with students in mind, so we hope you'll find it useful.
+If you are interested in participating in a Quality Review Visit, we would encourage you to first contact the Quality Promotion Office.
 No experience is required.

 What is involved in a Student Representative role: